Our Mission Statement

 OCG has classes that are suitable for children of all backgrounds in the Japanese language.
-We divide our classes into two tracks, one for near-native speakers and the other for those with less exposure to Japanese.
+We divide our classes into two tracks, one for near-fluent speakers and the other for those with less exposure to Japanese.
 Students in both tracks cover all of the core language skills.

 Our curriculum is theme-based and content-driven, with lessons constructed around topics that students find interesting.
 The approach is interactive and FUN.
 Our goal is for our students to want to continue to study Japanese, hopefully for a lifetime.

 For full details on our classes, instruction methods, and more, click on our Curriculum page.